Rosalie241/SporeCrashFix/README.md

 # SporeCrashFix
-This is a Spore mod which fixes the common (yet random) crash in the creature stage
+This is a Spore mod which fixes multiple crashes